gearglow/ReptiliaWithATwist/The List.md

 She'd written Sirius first thing in the morning, telling him about how she'd already contacted Eberhardt, Bulstrode, & Tonks about the matter, but it looked like she was stuck competing.
 She embedded a password-protected portkey to the Kiln, saying that if he absolutely could not stay away, it would take him somewhere safe to stay and to call for Robbie when he arrived.

-She spent History in Elysium, plotting with Janet, Robbie, and her parents.
+She spent History class in Elysium, plotting with Janet, Robbie, and her parents.
 Hermione was a bit annoyed, but understood.

 "Assuming you _do_ get emancipated," Lily said, "the Kiln would make for a fantastic base of operations.
 There's a ritual room in the basement, right James?
 You could do the Unlimited Flight and Morphogenesis rituals there."